 Agile is a process that (unlike Waterfall) delivers functionality updates regularly.
 It’s common for releases to happen every few weeks with an Agile process.

 For example, you may have noticed that apps like Spotify and Starbucks often have new updates in the App Store or Play Store.
 If you look at the release notes, you’ll see new features or bug fixes that are in the update.

 The Agile QA process can be challenging, as it means having lots to test in a short amount of time.
 QA has to test existing functionality, new features, bug fixes, data, and even more depending on the type of website or mobile app.

 Manual vs. Automated Agile QA

 If manual testing is the only defense against bugs, Agile can be an even bigger undertaking.
 That’s why it’s a best practice to have both manual and automated testing in an Agile QA process.
+Even if you only have automation for a handful of test cases, it can still make a big difference.
 Additionally, if the QA team is not included in planning activities, or if the QA-to-developer ratio isn’t optimal, there can be pretty significant consequences.
 But if the team incorporates some common sense strategies, these issues can be minimized — and in many cases, eliminated completely.